nauticalcalculator/nauticalcalculator.github.io/celestial-navigation/compass-error-from-amplitudes-observed-on-the-celestial-horizon.md

 ---
 description: Lists amplitudes of celestial bodies at rising and setting.
+Nautical Calculator for Android.
+Download right away.
 ---
 ## Compass Error from Amplitudes Observed on the Celestial Horizon
 This calculation lists amplitudes of celestial bodies at rising and setting.
 Enter with the declination of the body and the latitude of the observer.
 The value derived is the amplitude when the _center_ of the body is on the _celestial_ horizon.
 For the sun, this occurs when the lower limb is a little more than half a diameter above the visible horizon.
 For the moon it occurs when the upper limb is about on the horizon.